As UW-Madison gears up study abroad programs, students remain wary

-In a “typical” semester, the University of Wisconsin-Madison would be sending hundreds of students abroad to more than 260 programs in 65 countries across the globe.
+In a “typical” year, the University of Wisconsin-Madison would be sending hundreds of students abroad to more than 260 programs in 65 countries across the globe.

 This fall, only 97 students are currently signed up to make the trek, and that number may be dwindling.